menu icon

 ✏️ Things To Note:

-1. This is a Stitch Tutorial: This pattern serves as a stitch tutorial using a crochet swatch from a previous project.
+1. This is a Stitch Tutorial: The sc border pattern serves as a stitch tutorial using a crochet swatch to use as an example.
 You can apply this border to any flat project.

 2. Versatile with Any Yarn Weight: This border can be made with any yarn weight, including specialty yarns like fuzzy yarns.
 Choose the same weight as your main project for a seamless look.